pleabargain/EnglishHelpsYourCareer/grammar adjectives.md

 [[grammar]]

+---

+Adjectives describe nouns

+---

+# nimble
+She practices yoga and is quite nimble.

+# leafy
+- The forest is very leafy.

+# worth
+It's worth my time to learn English.

+# hazy
+- I'm a bit hazy on what happened last night.
+- They are talking a lot but they are hazy on the details.

+# copious
+- He used copious amounts of pepper in his soup.

 # evaluative
 - You are, as Foucault might say, the intersection of many **evaluative** and potentially determining discourses: you boy, you girl, have been made.

 # brute
 - He's quite a brute.

+# fresh
+- I smell fresh air.

 # secular